Frasier: Sets and settings

 Frasier's apartment was designed to be ultra-modern in an eclectic style (as Frasier himself points out in the pilot).
-One of the show's signature elements that it became well known for was the apartment's design which included elements such as a slightly split-level design, doors with triangular wooden inlay features, numerous pieces of well-known high-end furniture (such as a replica of Coco Chanel's sofa, and both Eames Lounge Chair and Wassily Chair) and a notable view from the terrace which was frequently complimented by visitors.
+One of the show's signature elements that it became well known for was the apartment's design which included elements such as a slightly split-level design, doors with triangular wooden inlay features, numerous pieces of well-known high-end furniture (such as a replica of Coco Chanel's sofa, and both an Eames Lounge Chair and a Wassily Chair) and a notable view from the terrace which was frequently complimented by visitors.
 The main set consisted of the open-concept living area with a sitting/TV space and dining area on the lower level and a piano exit to the terrace on the rear upper level.
 The set also included the kitchen through an open archway.
 A small section of the building corridor and elevator doors was built, as was a powder room near the front entrance.
 Two corridors off the living area ostensibly led to the apartment's three bedrooms.
 Sets for each of these rooms were built as separate sets on an as-needed basis.

 No building or apartment in Seattle really has the view from Frasier's residence.
 It was created so the Space Needle, the most iconic landmark of Seattle, would appear more prominently.
 According to the season-one DVD bonus features, the photograph used on the set was taken from atop a cliff, possibly the ledge at Kerry Park, a frequent photography location.
 Despite this, Frasier has been said to have contributed to the emergence of an upscale urban lifestyle in 1990s Seattle, with buyers seeking properties in locations resembling that depicted in the show, in search of "that cosmopolitan feel of Frasier".